01 of 04

 - Bourbon seafood chowder, filet mignon with red wine sauce, whipped butternut squash, roasted beets, chocolate birthday cakes

-- Potstickers, seared ahi tuna topped with a ginger butter, wasabi mashed potatoes, Asian vegetable medley, sesame flour bread, ginger creme brulee
+- Potstickers, seared ahi tuna topped with ginger butter, wasabi mashed potatoes, Asian vegetable medley, sesame flour bread, ginger creme brulee

 - Curried butternut squash soup, Alaska ale beer bread, chicken chasseur with savory bread pudding, roasted asparagus, baklava

 - Dolcetto salad, freshly baked halibut topped with a champagne buerre blanc, wild rice pilaf, roasted broccoli, cheesecake with blueberry compote

 - Garden salad, Cajun-rubbed ribeye topped with bayou butter, chipotle mashed potatoes, corn on the cob, chocolate mousse